Develop the styles and techniques that will lead you to discover your own niche in the world of jazz or commercial music.

-An emphasis of the jazz/commercial composition program is live performances of student work.
+This program emphasizes live performances of student work.
 Works may be performed by our student ensembles or by ensembles organized by the student composers themselves.
-Student ensembles include the Towson University Jazz Orchestra (founded by the late Hank Levy), the Pop Ensemble, the Latin Ensemble, Jazz Guitar Ensemble, Vocal Jazz Ensemble, the Free Improvisation Ensemble and the Jazz Combos.
-Course offerings include Music Industry and Recording Techniques classes.
+Student ensembles include Towson’s jazz orchestra (founded by the late Hank Levy), the pop ensemble, the Latin ensemble, jazz guitar ensemble, vocal jazz ensemble, the free improvisation ensemble, and the jazz combos.
+Course offerings include music industry and recording techniques classes.
+A separate application and performance audition are required for admission to the concentration.
+View degree requirements in the Undergraduate Catalog.

 The Recording Studio of the Towson University Department of Music provides opportunities to create and perform for recording projects in a professional environment.
 We strive to prepare students to participate in the rich and diverse musical culture of today.